lzmunch/lzmunch.github.io/README.md

 Link to website
 * Edit `src/assets/index.js` to export module and add entry for project linking and gallery box creation
 * Edit `src/Project.js` to import module and add a switch case

+## Workflow
+* `npm run start` to start local server
+* Make changes to feature branch for local development, commit, push, etc.
+* Deploy to gh-pages branch with `npm run deploy`
+* Switch to master and then pull in feature branch with `git pull origin feature`